dhammacakka/americanmonk/content/posts/fighting-anger-with-loving-kindness.md

 1. Loving-kindness

-2. Monks should be without money (Basic Monastic Sīla\[mfn\]There are 10 precepts that novice monks take before they become fully ordained monks.
-The 10th of these precepts is to be free from handling money.
-All monks are expected to follow these rules, yet less than 1% of Myanmar monks actually respect the Buddha's rules for his monks.\[/mfn\]).
+2. Monks should be without money (Basic Monastic Sīla)[^1].

 Afterwards, we said goodbye and I continued to go down the road, one by one, facing the houses _with my eyes closed_, wishing loving-kindness to each house.

 Update: July 3rd, 2019..
 I went for alms 3 weeks later and the same man came out again with smiles ear to ear.
 "Bhante I have not seen you for some time."
 We spoke for a little bit longer until another neighbor in a pickup-truck pulled on the side of the road to offer me a package of food.

+[^1]: There are 10 precepts that novice monks take before they become fully ordained monks.
+The 10th of these precepts is to be free from handling money.
+All monks are expected to follow these rules, yet less than 1% of Myanmar monks actually respect the Buddha's rules for his monks.